Steve Lindauer has been chief executive officer of The Association of Union Constructors since September 2006.

 Lindauer earned his Bachelor of Arts degree in political science, with a minor in economics, from Alfred University in Alfred, New York.
 He also holds a Master of Science degree in industrial relations and human resource management from The American University in Washington, D.C.

-Prior to joining the association, he spent several years with AOL in their interactive marketing department working on a variety of cross platform online advertising campaigns.
+Prior to joining the association in 2003, he spent several years with AOL in their interactive marketing department and deal management team working on a variety of cross-platform online advertising campaigns, forecasting future revenue streams, and reviewing operational feasibility of said campaigns.

-Mustard maintains professional membership with the American Society of Association Executives, and holds a bachelor's degree in international relations from the University of Oklahoma in Norman.
+Mustard is a longstanding member of the American Society of Association Executives, and holds a bachelor's degree in international relations from the University of Oklahoma in Norman.

 Wayne Creasap has been senior director of environmental health and safety at The Association of Union Constructors since December 2008.